JNHNG0205/hyperlingual/README.md

-HyperLingual is a language e-learning website
+HyperLingual is a language e-learning website.
+I created it with JavaScript and PHP.